Last Updated on by Artem

 If you are strapped for cash or if you are feeling creative, you can make your own ergonomic chair.

 With a DIY ergonomic office chair, you don’t have to spend time looking for the right ergonomic chair, because you have the freedom to customize your chair to your desired support and comfort needs.

 You can make use of the things lying around in your house to make a DIY office chair for your home office.

-Or, you can also repurpose a car seat and bring it to your office to surprise your co-workers.
+Or, you can also repurpose a car seat and have a good cheap office chair made out of it!